 EatingWell Blogs (Page 275)

-Here are some of my favorite grab and go breakfast recipes:read full post »
+Here are some of my all-time favorite chicken...read full post »

 I recently had a baby and am trying to lose those last few pregnancy pounds.
 With a young child and a full-time job, I have little time for exercise.
 Luckily, there’s another option: eating!

 New research suggests that there’s a way to prevent this weight gain or even encourage weight loss—without dieting.
 The secret?
 Eat more fiber.
 Why?
 Researchers at Brigham Young University in Utah found that women who increased their fiber intake generally lost weight.
 Read more about the study below.read full post »